 Corporation has the meaning given to that term in the Water Agencies (Powers) Act 1984 section 3(1).

-”.
+10 The Workplace Agreements Act 1993 expired on 14 September 2003.

+11 The Water Resources Legislation Amendment Act 2007 Pt.
+11 deals with certain transitional issues some of which may be relevant for this Act.

-9 Now known as the Water Agencies (Powers) Act 1984; short title changed (see note under s.
+12 Now known as the Water Agencies (Powers) Act 1984; short title changed (see note under s.
 1).

-10 The Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 Pt.
+13 The Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 Pt.
 14 contains transitional provisions relating to the replacement of the Water Authority and Waterways Commission with the Water Corporation, Water and Rivers Commission and the Coordinator of Water Services.